-Provide example DSA 103 on the drawings that will be used as a guide to develop a sitespecific DSA 103 for the site-specific project.
-Example forms on the PC drawings will be crossed out when a site-specific DSA 103 is provided during plan review.
-See PR 07-01 Section 2.5.
+1.3.1 Example form DSA 103 will be used as a guide to develop a site-specific form DSA 103 for the site-specific project.
+Example form(s) on the PC drawings will be crossed out when the site-specific form DSA 103 is provided during plan review.